JeffHughes/BrowserBasedLESS/README.md

 ```

 In this first example, all button elements are {bless}ed by the '.button-primary' class.
 The '.button-primary' class has multiple {bless}ings ('.btn' and '.btn-primary') and some additional properties.
-So, button elements don't need any class decorations at all in the code to receive '.btn', '.btn-primary' and '.button-primary' at run-time.
+So, button elements don't need any class decorations at all in the code to receive '.btn', '.**btn**-primary' (bootstrap) and '.**button**-primary' (local) at run-time.

 ```